-While in Florence, I had the absolute pleasure of spending a good amount of time with Paolo Scafora (a Neapolitan shoemaker), and not just in a business environment but in a friendly environment, an environment that allows one to just be natural.
-I must say that he was one of the most kind and generous people that I have ever met (not to take away from all of the other wonderful people that I have come across, just that this is ‘fresh’ in my recent experiences).
-That’s the one thing that I really love about Italian people; the fact that within a matter of minutes they make you feel that you have known them forever and that you have always been best friends.
+While in Florence, I had the absolute pleasure of spending a good amount of time with Paolo Scafora (a Neapolitan shoemaker), not just in a business environment but in a friendly environment, an environment that allows one to just be natural.
+I must say that he was one of the kindest and most generous people that I have ever met (not to take away from all of the other wonderful people that I have come across, just that this is ‘fresh’ in my recent experiences).
+That’s the one thing that I really love about Italian people; the fact that within a matter of minutes, they make you feel that you have known them forever and that you have always been best friends.

 The pricing structure is as follows.

 Bologna starts from €690

 Goodyear (handwelted) from €850

 Bespoke from €1800 (including the last – all subsequent pairs are the same price)

 He is quite competitive in reality, for the amount of handwork involved.
 And he tells me that he has around 28 people working in the factory, so it’s not exactly as if they are pumping out 100’s a day…it’s all artisanal stuff you know.
 And I must say that while my photos may not give great justice, the shoes are quite immaculate in person.
 And while the site may not give the impression of it, Paolo tells me that the shoes are available for direct-to-customer purchase (i.e. mail order).